sophiarangelova/sensing-a-vibe/README.md

 # sensing-a-vibe
-Sensing a Vibe: Code and Internet Aesthetics Dataset

 This repository accompanies the MA thesis
 "Sensing a Vibe: Facilitating Serendipitous Discovery and Engagement for Casual Users via Digital Exploration through Internet Aesthetics.
 An Artpedia Case Study."